adussaq/amd_cf/README.md

 For a working example please go to: https://alexdussaq.info/amd_cf/<br />
 The same example is shown below and is included as index.html in this directory.

-This package allows for curve fitting to be done within JavaScript Web Workers (https://github.com/adussaq/amd_ww/) with a series of simple commands. <br />This requires a number of files:
+This package allows for curve fitting (non-linear least squares regression) to be done within JavaScript Web Workers (https://github.com/adussaq/amd_ww/) with a series of simple commands. <br />This requires a number of files:
 * workersPackage.js (amd_ww)
 * jquery-2.1.4.min.js (jQuery)
 * .jsonp (An **equation_obj**, described below)